-Before launching your software or app into a global market, it has to undergo localization testing.
+Before launching your software or app into a global market, it has to undergo software release testing for localization.

 There are two main reasons to invest in software localization:

 - Market growth.
 The team at Tumult recently localized Hype, an OS X app for creating animated and interactive HTML5 web content without coding.
 “Localizing Hype opens up markets which we couldn’t reach earlier – namely, people who don’t speak English,” says Ryan Nielsen, the company’s founder.
 “Every business wants to address the largest possible market, and localizing an app is a straightforward way to make that app usable and appealing to more people.”

 - Customer satisfaction.
 Software release testing examines the language and functional elements of the translated solution to ensure the product works properly and that documentation is accurate for users in all languages and markets.
 “Not doing that–or not doing it right–can damage the reputation of the company, and break the trust customers have with us,” explains Thierry Menard, a Paris-based software QA manager with a multinational mass media and information company that offers products localized for multiple languages.